 Fujifilm X-T20 versus Sony RX100 V

 The Fujifilm X-T20 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in January 2017 and October 2016.
 The X-T20 is a mirrorless interchangeable lens camera, while the RX100 V is a fixed lens compact.
-The cameras are based on an APS-C (X-T20) and an one-inch sensor.
+The cameras are based on an APS-C (X-T20) and an one-inch (RX100 V) sensor.
 The Fujifilm has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-T20 and the Sony RX100 V. Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-T20 – represents the basis for the calculations across all the size and weight measures).